ColeJal/project-3/README.md

 - Identify trends that uncover information predicting future disasters.
 - Identify the total deaths that occur as a result of natural disasters.
 - Visualize and present the data on natural disasters over the past century.

+**_The following criteria must be met in order for an event to be entered into the database:_**
+  -    Deaths: 10 of more people deaths
+  -    Affected: 100 or more people affected/injured/homeless.
+  -    Declaration/international appeal: Declaration by the country of a state of emergency and/or an appeal for international assistance

 ## 🚀 Fun Facts